jmerrifield/cuke_iterations/README.md

 `cucumber @run.txt`

 Note we haven't told Cucumber about our `features` folder like we normally would.
-This also means it doesn't know about your `support` or `step_definitions` folders, so make sure to add those to the command-line as well.
+If you're not using the conventional Cucumber folder structure, then you will need to explicitly require your `support` and `step_definitions` folders.

 ### Use the iterations inside your scenarios